hzeller/rpi-rgb-led-matrix/README.md

 choose these here:

 ```
 --led-gpio-mapping=<gpio-mapping>: Name of GPIO mapping used.
-Default "regular", for CM "compute-module"
+Default "regular"
 ```

 This can have values such as